 The degree also requires completion of two laboratory courses in power electronics:

-- ECEN 5517 Photovoltaic Power Electronics Laboratory (offered every spring semester)
+- ECEN 5517 Power Electronics and Photovoltaic Power Systems Laboratory (offered every spring semester)

 These courses provide practical laboratory and design experience of specific relevance to the practice of power electronics.
 The above two laboratory courses are not available online; however, distance students who can demonstrate significant laboratory experience in power electronics may petition to substitute technical courses from the list below.